 Since I started working from home, I forgot what alarm clock was.
 I work about 30 hours per week and take care of my adult son with disabilities.
 I don’t waste any time on the commute.
 I create my own schedule, and I am no longer sleep-deprived.
 If you are ready to make a change, consider these two opportunities.

 The first opportunity is in direct sales.
 It’s absolutely FREE, but please don’t underestimate its value: it’s PRICELESS!
 Nothing will happen for you until you make it happen.
-CTFO offers a wide range of CBD and non-CBD wellness products, skin care, weight loss, hair growth system, CBD for pets, and more.
+CTFO offers a wide range of CBD and non-CBD wellness products, skincare, weight loss, hair growth system, CBD for pets, and more.
 By joining CTFO you could be “Changing The Future Outcome” of your own physical and financial wellbeing and of many others.
 The CBD industry is projected to grow from $5.7 billion to $22 billion sales in only 3 years, by 2022… with or without you.
 The time to join is NOW.
 We work as a team, helping each other.
 Training is available on a website replicated for free in your name.
 There are weekly conference calls with corporate updates and more training.
-Payday is every Wednesday.
+The payday is every Wednesday.

 The second opportunity is also awesome.
 It allows you to build your own full-scale lucrative online business.
 Wealthy Affiliate is an all-inclusive platform where you can learn all about affiliate marketing, build and host your own website.
 No technical or prior online business experience is required.
 Join a worldwide community of entrepreneurs.
 FREE Starter membership is available.
 Sign up for free and use your Starter membership to explore all the modules and available resources, start taking lessons, understand the core of the business.
 Use your first-week bonus access to the Live Chat, talk to the worldwide community, ask questions.